juliehoi/SpringOpt/README.md

 - `WadamReader.py`: Contains the function `readWadam` for reading WADAM output files.
 - `waveForce.py`: Contains the function `w` for calculating the wave force vector in a time step.

+# Stiffness Optimization

+## Overview

+This README provides information about the MATLAB script `alternating2.m` used for optimizing the stiffness in a multimodular system based on the simulation code above.
+The optimization algorithm uses the CVX toolbox for convex optimization in MATLAB.

+## Prerequisites
+- CVX toolbox installed in MATLAB.
+You can download and install CVX from [http://cvxr.com/cvx/download/](http://cvxr.com/cvx/download/).

+## Installation

+1. Ensure the `optimization.m` script and the `SystMatr.mat` file are in the same directory.

+## Usage

+### Running the MATLAB Script

+1. Open MATLAB.
+2. Navigate to the directory containing `optimization.m` and `SystMatr.mat`.
+3. Run the script by entering the following command in the MATLAB Command Window:
+    ```
+    run('alternating2.m')
+    ```

+### Optimization Process

+The script performs the following steps:
+1. Loads the system matrices from `SystMatr.mat`.
+2. Initializes parameters and sets up the optimization problem.
+3. Uses CVX to solve a series of semidefinite programming (SDP) problems to find the optimal parameters.
+4. Refines the solution iteratively to achieve a tighter bound on the system's performance metric.

+## CVX Toolbox

+CVX is a MATLAB-based modeling system for convex optimization problems.
+It allows for easy specification and solution of convex programs.
+In this script, CVX is used to solve SDP problems during the optimization process.

+## Files

+- `alternating2.m`: MATLAB script to perform the optimization.
+- `SystMatr.mat`: File containing the system matrices `Mk`, `A0`, `B`, and `C`.